 While it costs between $778 and $1,300 to have your teeth whitening procedure done at a dental clinic, it is still the safest and most effective option.

 As we grow older, we may start to lose our teeth.
 In fact, only 9% of Singaporeans aged 80 and above have at least 20 teeth left.
 Besides poor oral function, tooth loss can have a profound impact on a person’s overall health and quality of life as it affects our ability to speak and chew, as well as our nutritional intake.

-A veneer is a thin, tooth-coloured shell that is adhered onto the front surface of a tooth to improve its appearance and replicate its natural look.
+A veneer is a thin, tooth-coloured shell that is adhered to the front surface of a tooth to improve its appearance and replicate its natural look.
 Common materials used for a veneer are composite or porcelain.
-Porcelain veneers are more pricey, but tend to be more durable and aesthetic.
+Porcelain veneers are more pricey but tend to be more durable and aesthetic.